tonystr/tonystr.github.io/public/articles/json_in_gamemaker/index.md

 ## Primitive types

 Every language has something it calls *primitive types*.
 Think of these as the some of the building blocks of the language, what every value in you program, game or website is based on.
 In Javascript, those are `objects`, `numbers`, `strings` and `undefined`.
 In Gamemaker, they are `arrays`, `numbers`, `strings` and `undefined`.
 JavaScript does have arrays, but they're technically objects (they just have numbers as keys instead of strings).
 And Gamemaker has maps instead of JavaScript objects, but they're really just numbers (think of them as IDs for the actual data structures stored somewhere in memory).
-While Gamemaker does have arrays, it also has a very similar datastructure called *ds_list*.
+While Gamemaker does have arrays, it also has a very similar datastructure called [ds_list](https://docs2.yoyogames.com/source/_build/3_scripting/4_gml_reference/data_structures/ds%20lists/).
 Lists are pretty much the same as arrays, except they use the `|` accessor, and need to be created with `ds_list_create()`.
 When dealing with JSON in Gamemaker, lists are preferred over arrays.

 JSON's primitive types are `objects`, `arrays`, `numbers`, `strings` and `boolean`.
 The last type, `boolean` is just either `true` or `false`.
 In Gamemaker, this will become 1 and 0, since Gamemaker booleans are just `number`s.
 Objects in JSON are written like the first example of JS objects in this tutorial.
 Arrays, numbers and strings are written like you're used to.
 Since JSON is just for storing data, it doesn't support any logic or anything more complex than primitive types.
 Every JSON file is an object with data inside.